 Cleaning the dishwasher drain pipe and the other drain pipes under your sink will eliminate the clog if they are the source of your drainage issues.

 3. Garbage Disposal

-A clogged drain further down the sewer line may be a reason that the dishwasher isn't draining properly.
-If you have more than one clogged drain, however, or if water is gurgling back up into the sink when your dishwasher drains, you may have more than a small clog that has nothing to do with your dishwasher.
+Your dishwasher may not be draining properly if there is a clogged drain further down the sewer line.
+However, if you have more than one clogged drain in your home or if water is gurgling back up into the sink when your dishwasher drains, you may have a more serious clog that has nothing to do with your dishwasher.

 5. Broken Sewer Line

 Most people don't think that a clogged dishwasher can be caused by a broken sewer line.
 But a broken sewer pipe could block all of the drains in your home.

 If the dishwasher, guest toilet, and shower will not drain, it's time for a professional assessment of your home or business sewer pipes.

 How to Unclog Your Dishwasher